vrtbl/passerine/README.md

 Case in point: text-based entry for programming languages has been around forever because it's fast.
 However, it's not always semantically correct.
 The number of correct programs is an infinity smaller than the number of possible text files.
 Yet it's still possible to make text-based entry systems that ensure semantic correctness while encouraging exploration.
 In the future, we need to develop new tools that more closely blur the line between language and environment.
 Pharo is a step in the right direction, as are Unison and similar efforts.

-I'd like to focus more on this in the future: Lisps, Scheme especially, are an elegant and expressive language; from experience they are also highly rewarding to work in.
-An interesting project would be an editor/environment like Pharo/Unison for a scheme-like language.
-Especially with a focus on AST manipulation and so on.
+I'd like to focus more on this in the future.
+An interesting project would be an editor/environment like Pharo/Unison for a small minimal language, like Scheme, or perhaps even Passerine.

 ## Installation
 Passerine is still very much so a work in progress.
 We've done a lot, but there's still a so much more to do!